develprr/metamatic-blog/_posts/2023-05-19-how-to-create-event-driven-data-flow-with-websockets-and-kafka.markdown

 This API can't be a universal or generic API, it must not be designed to potentially serve many different kinds of clients.
 It's a dedicated single purpose API to serve the one and only UI - its endpoints are optimized for that particular UI.
-When you want it to behave in an event-driven fashion and immediately to push a laundry log entry to the UI once it enters to the endpoint from the database, web sockets are the best way implement it!
+When you want it to behave in an event-driven fashion and immediately push each laundry log entry to the UI once it enters to the endpoint from the database, web sockets are the best way implement it!

 ### Use Kafka and web sockets to write two-way event driven server endpoint

-Now let's write an event driven backend endpoint that is event driven in both ways - it gets the data event in an event driven way from the database - and further on, it then pushes that data to the UI as an event as well.
+Now let's write an event driven backend endpoint that is event driven in both ways - it gets the data event in an event driven way from the database and further on pushes that data to the UI as an event as well.
 So two-fold event-driven!
-Let's write this magic NodeJS endpoint right now.
+Let's write this magic endpoint with TypeScript and NodeJS right now.
 Let us make it subscribe to Kafka to listen for data events.
-When an event enters the endpoint, it just calmly pushes the event further over a web socket to the UI:
+When an event enters the endpoint, the endpoint just calmly pushes it further over a web socket to the UI:

 ```typescript